-On August 8, the Saitama District Court handed down sentences of life imprisonment to two defendants from Miyagi Prefecture in the murder in 2012 of a Saitama man employed in the electrical equipment industry.
+On August 8, the Saitama District Court handed down sentences of life imprisonment to two defendants from Miyagi Prefecture in the murder of a Saitama man employed in the electrical equipment industry in 2012.

 Presiding judge Takao Katayama said that Sanae Ito, 44, and Hiromitsu Kikuchi, 50, conspired in the brutal killing and robbery of Minoru Shirata, at the time 67 years old and a resident of Gyoda, Saitama.

 Weekly tabloid Shukan Jitsuwa (Aug.
 21-28) finds eerie similarities between the actions of Ito, the mastermind of the operation, and that of Kanae Kijima, who was sentenced to death on three counts of murder in 2012.

 As Kijima did with her victims, Ito met Shirata on a dating site in which the participants are seeking marriage partners.
 “Ito also met Kikuchi on such a dating site,” says a writer covering judicial affairs.
 “She was a two-timer.”

 At the first hearing on July 7, Kikuchi admitted to the allegations, while Ito would only claim involvement in the murder.
 In the written indictment, Ito is said to have borrowed at least 10 million yen from Shirata.